 African American

-McTell was known for his fluid, syncopated fingerstyle guitar technique and his smooth, expressive vocals.
-He was also a gifted songwriter, and many of his songs have become classics of the blues genre.
-Some of his most popular songs include "Statesboro Blues," "Broke Down Engine Blues," and "No More Auction Block."
+McTell was renowned for his fluid, syncopated fingerstyle guitar playing and his dynamic, emotive singing.
+As a prolific songwriter, he contributed numerous classics to the blues repertoire, with songs like "Statesboro Blues," "Broke Down Engine Blues," and "No More Auction Block" becoming enduring favorites among blues enthusiasts.